helium/HIP/0024-transfer-percentage-of-hotspot.md

 ## Implement a new transaction, `transfer_gateway_v2`

 This new transaction would require two parties to sign the transaction in order to update the gateway's ownership percentages in the ledger.
+The only way to reverse a transfer will be for the new owner to transfer the ownership percentage back to the original address.

 ### Steps